itzg/docker-minecraft-server/README.md

     -e SPIGET_RESOURCES=9089,34315

-### Auto-download mods from Modrinth
+### Auto-download mods and plugins from Modrinth

 [Modrinth](https://modrinth.com/) is an open source modding platform with a clean, easy to use website for finding [Fabric and Forge mods](https://modrinth.com/mods).
-At startup, the container will automatically locate and download the newest versions of mod files that correspond to the `TYPE` and `VERSION` in use.
+At startup, the container will automatically locate and download the newest versions of mod/plugin files that correspond to the `TYPE` and `VERSION` in use.
 Older file versions downloaded previously will automatically be cleaned up.

 - **MODRINTH_PROJECTS** : comma separated list of project slugs (short name) or IDs.
 The project ID can be located in the "Technical information" section.
 The slug is the part of the page URL that follows `/mod/`:
   ```